-This was a big trip so I felt totally justified but when I thought about when my luggage was lost, or when the wheel came off of my roller bag and I had to carry 3 bags upstairs, across the train platform outside in England in the rain, I remembered why I always travel light!
+This was a big trip, so I felt totally justified in bringing extra bags.
+Then I thought of the times when my luggage was lost, or when the wheel came off of my roller bag and I had to carry 3 bags upstairs, across the train platform, outside in England, in the rain, I remembered why I always travel light!

-So, now it was my challenge to see if I could bring everything I needed and wanted in 1 carry-on bag.
+So, now my challenge was to see if I could bring everything I needed and wanted in 1 carry-on bag.

 Planning My Wardrobe